Mesoscopic fluctuations in entanglement dynamics

-We thank Italo Guarneri and Xin Wan for discussions, and Jean-Claude Garreau and Azriel Z. Genack for comments on the manuscript.
-This work is supported by NSFC projects no. 11925507, 12047503 and 11974308.
+{{ {\bf Acknowledgements}}} We thank Italo Guarneri and Xin Wan for discussions, and Jean-Claude Garreau and Azriel Z. Genack for comments on the manuscript.
+This work is supported by National Natural Science Foundation of China Grants No. 11925507 (C.T.) and No. 12047503 (C.T.) and No. 11974308 (L.-K.L.).\\ \\ {{ {\bf Author contributions}}} L.-K.L. and C.T. designed the project and wrote the manuscript.
+The mathematical ideas were conceived by C.T. and developed into a full theory by C.T. and L.-K.L. together.
+Numerical analysis was conducted by L.-K.L. and C.L..\\ \\ {{ {\bf Competing interests}}} The authors declare no competing interests.

 \widetext